 Here in Hermosa Beach you will find several economical surf board rental shops, so you don’t have to be worried if you haven’t your own surfing equipment.

-This location is where the ISA World Surfing Games, thanks to the ideal conditions of the beach, related to proximity, weather, and waves.
+This location is where take place the ISA World Surfing Games, thanks to the ideal conditions of the beach, related to proximity, weather, and great waves.

 The contest literally brings hundreds of experienced surfers from all over the globe, a very important input for the region.
 When you come here you will definitely fall in love with this beach, this is one of the nicest beaches in Costa Rica!

 And, if you are wondering which is the best time to practice Surf in Hermosa I have to say you that it is from April to November, when the tide is rising and is normally high.
 As a reference, one of its most well-known breaks is located in front of a large tree known as “El Almendro” or the Almond tree.

 Here is also located the Playa Hermosa Wildlife Refuge, the place chosen by Olive Ridley sea turtles, here is where they come ashore to nest every year.

 If a hotel with an undisturbed location is what you are looking for your Costa Rica family vacations, this place is going to be highly recommended.